BELOW ARE SEVERAL IMPORTANT POLICIES THAT MAY AFFECT WATER AND SEWER CUSTOMERS:

-Under or over charges resulting from estimated meter readings will be corrected when they come to the department’s attention.
+Under- or over-charges resulting from estimated meter readings may be reviewed once they come to the department’s attention.

 After Hours Service Request

-There are times when genuine hardships make it difficult to pay utility bills.
+There may be times when genuine hardships make it difficult to pay utility bills.
 Residential customers may apply for a payment plan.
-Partial payments are accepted but a penalty will be charged on the unpaid balance after the due date.
-If you have received a shut-off notice and wish to make a partial payment to prevent discontinuation of water service, you must come to City Hall or call Angie Gwilt at 424-6545 to make arrangements.
+Partial payments are accepted, but will include penalties on any unpaid balance.
+Please call 424-6545 with any questions or to discuss possible payment arrangements.